RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/configuration/adminservice.md

 As per the Fedora recommendations for service unit files, the AdminService is not enabled during RPM installation.
 System integrators may enable the service unit file and modify the activation to achieve desired start up and shutdown behavior for their systems.

-Because the AdminService is based on Supervisor, all Supervisor [configuration options](<http://supervisord.org/configuration.html>) are available.
-The following table describes the five main sections in the AdminService configuration file.

 #### Creating a Custom AdminService Configuration

 To create a new AdminService configuration file and start the service, perform the following commands.